geopython/pycsw/docs/en/documentation.rst

 Support
 =======

-The pycsw wiki is located at https://sourceforge.net/apps/trac/pycsw.
+The pycsw wiki is located at http://sourceforge.net/apps/trac/pycsw.

 The pycsw source code is available at https://pycsw.svn.sourceforge.net/svnroot/pycsw.
-You can browse the source code at at https://sourceforge.net/apps/trac/pycsw/browser.
+You can browse the source code at at http://sourceforge.net/apps/trac/pycsw/browser.

 You can find out about software metrics at the pycsw `ohloh`_ page.

 The pycsw mailing list is the primary means for users and developers to exchange ideas, discuss improvements, and ask questions.
 To subscribe, visit https://lists.sourceforge.net/lists/listinfo/pycsw-devel.

+As well, you can visit pycsw on IRC on #pycsw at `freenode <http://freenode.net/>`_ for realtime discussion.

+.. _license:

 License
 =======